dmranck/ticketutil/README.rst

 See the docstrings in the code or the tool-specific files in the docs and examples directories for more information.

+Note on logging: To enable debug logging for ticketutil, set an environment variable named TICKETUTIL_LOG_LEVEL to 'DEBUG'.
+You may specify the following log levels using this environment variable: DEBUG, INFO, WARNING, ERROR, CRITICAL.
+If this environment variable does not exist, the log level will be set to INFO by default.

 Comments? / Questions? / Coming Soon
 ------------------------------------